Free Divorce Advice & Family Law Consultation London

 Collaborative law – This offers an alternative approach to mediation that is also aimed at minimising conflict.
 Both parties meet, accompanied by their own lawyers (who must be trained in collaborative law) with the goal of negotiating an agreement that protects everyone’s best interests.
 This can be a good option where there are more complicated issues to resolve, such as jointly-owned business, as it allows both parties to have access to their own trained legal counsel.
 Other relevant professionals, such as accountants and financial advisors, can also participate if agreed by both parties.

-What to bring to your first meeting with our divorce solicitors and family lawyers
+What to bring to your free consultation with our divorce solicitors and family lawyers

-Although you do not need to bring anything with to your initial consultation with us, the following documents can be helpful:
+Although you do not need to bring anything with to your initial family law and divorce consultation with us, the following documents can be helpful:

 - Your marriage certificate or certificate of civil partnership